oracle/node-oracledb/doc/api.md

 ### <a name="plsqlindexbybinds"></a> PL/SQL Collection Associative Arrays (Index-by)

-Arrays of strings and numbers can be bound to PL/SQL IN, IN OUT, and OUT parameters of PL/SQL INDEX BY associative array type.
-This type was formerly called PL/SQL tables or index-by tables.
+Arrays of strings and numbers can be bound to PL/SQL IN, IN OUT, and OUT parameters of PL/SQL INDEX BY associative array types with integer keys.
+This Oracle type was formerly called PL/SQL tables or index-by tables.

-While you could access Associative Arrays via named types as shown in previous examples, it is more efficient to use the method shown below.
+While you could bind associative arrays via named types as shown in previous examples, it is generally more efficient to use the method shown below.

+Note that if you bind associative arrays via named types for BIND_IN, then the resulting arrays in PL/SQL will start from index 0, which affects FORALL usage.
+The method shown below results in indexes starting from 1.
+(Using named type binding for nested tables and VARRAYs does result in indexes starting from 1).

 Given this table and PL/SQL package: